thevpc/ndoc/README.md

 Files are ordered naturally by name.

 ## Where to start
-Run ndoc-viewer (located under app) and open the GITHUB_ROOT/documentation/ndoc-doc folder.
+Run ndoc (located under app) and open the GITHUB_ROOT/documentation/ndoc-doc folder.
 This will render a presentation of the ndoc documentation, written in ndoc and displayed as slides.

 You can play with files under ndoc-doc to understand how this tool works